Make a Gift to the NFB Jernigan Institute Contact Us Site Map

 NFB EQ

-- 2018 - Spatial ability was the focus of the 2018 iteration of NFB EQ.
+NFB EQ Online was designed to provide the spatial learning opportunities of NFB EQ, in a virtual setting.
+In 2022, past participants were invited to our national convention in New Orleans, Louisiana to undertake an engineering challenge.
 Many blind people struggle with spatial skills and mental mapping.
 This is primarily because blind students do not have access to educational opportunities that foster the development of these skills.
 Among the STEM disciplines, engineering relies most heavily on spatial reasoning skills, so this program provided ample opportunities for students to utilize and strengthen them.
+The curriculum to the 2018-2021 NFB EQ program is available online for teachers.
+A STEM learning toolkit is also available for parents.

 NFB Youth Slam

-NFB Youth Slam was a STEM program that took place in July of 2017.
-It was held at Towson University, the second largest university in Maryland.
+NFB Youth Slam was a STEM program that took place in the summers of 2007, 2009, 2011, and 2017.
+In 2017, the program was held at Towson University, the second largest university in Maryland.
 While staying at the university, one hundred blind and low-vision high school students from around the United States engaged in five days of activities designed to build confidence and increase science literacy.
-These youth were mentored by blind role models as they engaged in scientific exploration, as well as social events and workshops on topics such as blindness and career preparation.
+Blind role models mentored these youth as they engaged in scientific exploration, as well as social events and workshops on topics such as blindness and career preparation.

 Blind Driver Challenge